thu-ml/tianshou/docs/tutorials/concepts.rst

    </details><br>

-Tianshou provides other type of data buffer such as :class:`~tianshou.data.ListReplayBuffer` (based on list), :class:`~tianshou.data.PrioritizedReplayBuffer` (based on Segment Tree and ``numpy.ndarray``), :class:`~tianshou.data.CachedReplayBuffer` (add different episodes' data but without losing chronological order).
+Tianshou provides other type of data buffer such as :class:`~tianshou.data.PrioritizedReplayBuffer` (based on Segment Tree and ``numpy.ndarray``) and :class:`~tianshou.data.VectorReplayBuffer` (add different episodes' data but without losing chronological order).
 Check out :class:`~tianshou.data.ReplayBuffer` for more detail.

 Policy